erykjj/jwlFission-app/README.md

 <img src="docs/res/sharing.png" width=600>

-If the video contains subtitles, the transcript page will open and you should see the text along with a toolbar at the top:
+If the video contains subtitles, you should see the text along with a toolbar at the top:

 <img src="docs/res/toolbar.png" width=600>